-- 1. A clear (unencrypted) SSID common to all partner networks that allows roamers to log into a captive sign in web portal. - 2.
-An optional secured SSID common to all partner network that supports secure connections for roamers.
-An operator configured client may be required for this access. - 3.
-At least one home operator controlled SSID, that may or may not be broadcast. - 4.
+- 1. A clear (unencrypted) SSID that allows users to log into a captive sign-in web portal.
+This SSID may indicate the brand name of the cable operator operating the Wi-Fi access network and provide access to both cable operator subscribers as well as roaming partner network subscribers.
+Alternatively, this SSID may be common to all partner networks. - 2.
+An optional secured SSID that supports secure connections for users.
+An operator configured client may be required for this access.
+This SSID may indicate the brand name of the cable operator operating the Wi-Fi access network, and provide access to both cable operator subscribers as well as roaming partner network subscribers.
+Alternatively, this SSID may be common to all partner networks. - 3.
+At least one home operator controlled SSID that may or may not be broadcast. - 4.
 An SSID that could be configured by the subscriber on residential APs, or configured by the enterprise on enterprise APs.
 This may be considered a spare SSID.

-The two SSID configurations used by roaming subscribers are addressed in this document.
+The SSID configurations used by roaming subscribers are addressed in this document.
 Additional SSIDs may be used by the home network subscriber and by the serving operator for a variety of purposes.